CREWdecisions/elicitr/tests/testthat/_snaps/get_data.md

       out <- elic_cont_get_data(obj, round = 1, var_types = "Zp", elic_types = "4")
     Condition
       Warning:
-      Only one optional argument can be specified, used the first one: `var_types` i See Details in `elicitr::elic_cont_get_data()`.
+      Only one optional argument can be specified, used the first one provided: `var_types` i See Details in `elicitr::elic_cont_get_data()`.